charichard09/Factory.Solutions/README.md

 ```
 replace [YOUR-USERNAME-HERE] and [YOUR-PASSWORD-HERE] with the your own user and password values, and [YOUR-DB-NAME] with any name you'd like to call the database, i.e. "factory"_

-* _Using Terminal on OS X or PowerShell on Windows navigate to the directory that this repo was cloned to, then the Factory folder (YourPath/Factory.Solution/Factory) and run terminal commands (without the '$'):_
+* _Using Terminal on OS X or PowerShell on Windows navigate to the directory that this repo was cloned to, then the Factory folder (YourPath/Factory.Solution/Factory) and run the terminal commands (without the '$'):_
-* _$ dotnet ef migrations add Initial_
 * _$ dotnet ef database update_
 * _Making sure you've followed the MySqlWorkbench installation instructions, open MySql Workbench and select the Local 3306 server_
 * _Confirm the database [YOUR-DB-NAME] that you named was successfully created by clicking on the "Schemas" tab and seeing the schema listed._